Light Painting Photography

 Fire Wall Tutorial

-Barry from Van Elder Photography sent us this super cool, but very dangerous Light Painting Tutorial on how to create “Fire Wall” images like those seen below.
-Check it out but please don’t set your face on fire.
-What you find below is a summary of a very detailed instructional blog post that can be found on Barry’s blog HERE.
+Barry from Van Elder Photography sent us this super cool—but very dangerous—Light Painting tutorial on how to create “Fire Wall” images like those seen below.
+Please enjoy and be inspired, but do not set your face on fire.
+Below is a summary of Barry’s detailed instructional post, which can be found on his blog HERE.

 Fire Wall Light Painting Tutorial by Van Elder